Search for a resonance decaying into a scalar particle and a Higgs boson in the final state with two bottom quarks and two photons with 199 fb$^{-1}$ of data collected at $\sqrt{s}$=13 and 13.6 TeV with the ATLAS detector: Analysis strategy

 \subsection{Multivariate analysis}

 Multivariate discriminants are used to separate signal from background events in the SR defined in Section ~\ref{sec:object_preselection_preselection}.
 Parameterised neural networks (PNNs)~\cite{Baldi_2016} take as input a vector of event characteristics $\bar{x}$ and a vector of phase space parameters $\bar{\theta}$ and yield a response function that is parameterised in $\bar{\theta}$.
 The parameterisation provides a unique discriminant for each signal hypothesis, separating the targeted signal events from background events.
 Therefore, for each value of $\bar{\theta} = (\mS, \mX)$, the PNN($\bar{\theta}$) is effectively a different observable.
 The PNNs provide sensitivity over the considered mass range and allow interpolation to values of $\bar{\theta}$ not explicitly included in the training.
-They are parameterised in the plane of the two particle masses $\bar{\theta} = (\mS, \mX)$.
+They are parameterised in the plane of the two particle masses, $\bar{\theta} = (\mS, \mX)$.
 The binned distribution of the PNN score is used in the likelihood function as described in Section~\ref{sec:results}.

-The PNNs are trained using all generated mass points for a given $b$-tagged category, and the largest background processes for each category, using MC samples: $\gamma\gamma$+jets, \ttH, \ggF\ $H$ and \ZH\ for the 2 $b$-tagged category and $\gamma\gamma$+jets, \ttH, \ggF\ $H$, \ZH, \VBF\ $H$ and \HH\ for the 1 $b$-tagged category.
+The PNNs are trained using all generated mass points for a given $b$-tagged category.
+For simplicity, only the largest background processes are included in the training using MC samples: $\gamma\gamma$+jets, \ttH, \ggF\ $H$ and \ZH\ for the 2 $b$-tagged category and $\gamma\gamma$+jets, \ttH, \ggF\ $H$, \ZH, \VBF\ $H$ and \HH\ for the 1 $b$-tagged category, as the remaining backgrounds are expected to have a negligible effect on the classifier.
 All events from the selection described in Section~\ref{sec:object_preselection_preselection} are used.
 Simulated events are divided into three folds such that the same events can be used for training, validation, and evaluation without overtraining.
 The PNNs are trained separately for the two $b$-tagged categories, as well as for the Run-2 and Run-3 datasets to account for the difference in centre-of-mass energy and pile-up.
 The PNN internal architectures are optimised using the same procedure as in the previous analysis~\cite{HDBS-2021-17}, using KerasTuner~\cite{chollet2015keras}, which chooses the hyper-parameters maximising the area under the receiver operating characteristic curve calculated on an evaluation set and using bayesian optimisation~\cite{garnett_bayesoptbook_2023}.